 to drive productivity improvements and leveraging our lower breakeven point, we

 are able to expand our operating margins and accelerate profitable growth.”

 products during the quarter:

-a Whirlpool-brand Vantage laundry pair,
+brand Vantage laundry pair,

 offering an LCD touchscreen interface and the industry’s first USB port;

 Whirlpool-brand side-by-side refrigerator with frameless “micro-etch” spill control